-Located at southern foot of the middle section of the Qilian Mountains, the terrain is high in the north and low in the south.
-The northern part is formed by a series of parallel mountains and valleys, such as the Nanshan, Lenglong Ridge, Tuoleshan, Shulenanshan, and Dabanshan, which stretch from northwest to southeast.
-The southern part is the lake and the lakeside plain of north of Qinghai Lake, with vast grasslands.
-The Datong River runs diagonally across the entire territory from northwest to southeast.
+Located at southern foot of the middle section of Qilian Mountains, its terrain is high in north and low in south.
+Its northern part is formed by a series of parallel mountains and valleys, such as Nanshan, Lenglong Ridge, Tuoleshan, Shulenanshan, and Dabanshan, which stretch from northwest to southeast.
+Its southern part is lake and lakeside plain of Qinghai Lake, with vast grasslands.
+Datong River runs diagonally across entire territory from northwest to southeast.
 The main rivers include Black river, Huang river, Babao River, and Tole River.
-The State’s seat is in Xihai Town, Haiyan County.
+Haibei Prefecture seat is Xihai Town of Haiyan County.

 In ancient times, Haibei Prefecture was a place where Xirong, Qiang, Tuyuhun and other ethnic groups lived together.
 Today, there are still many ethnic minorities living here.
 There are many tourist attractions, such as: China’s largest small rapeseed base, Xianmi National Forest Park, Black River Grand Canyon, Jinyintan Grassland, Qilian Mountain Grassland, which is one of the six most beautiful grasslands in China.

 Cultural Relics Protection Units

 As of 2007, there are 36 cultural relics in Haibei Tibetan Autonomous Prefecture.

 Among them, there are 1 site of Zhilongyi City (now Triangle City, Haiyan County) in Xihai County of Western Han Dynasty that belong to national cultural relics protection unit, which was announced on January 13, 1988;